iLVL-Key/FFXI/gearswap/readme.md

 <summary>SMN</summary>

+Version 12.3.3
+- Adjusted AutoSubCharge to also activate after a status change back to idle.

---Version 12.3.2
+Version 12.3.2
--- Fix AutoSubCharge trying to activate on any subjob.
+- Fix AutoSubCharge trying to activate on any subjob.

 Version 12.3.1
 - Adjusted how the Fast Cast set gets called.